Gary L. McDowell Institute 2025-26 Student Fellows Program

 Charlotte Tisdale, '26, leadership studies and health studies

-Josh Walker, '26, PPEL
+Josh Walker, '26, PPEL and philosophy

 Hannah-Claire Ward, '26, psychology